-Guys, I have the most fantastic new idea for you for flying with the kids!
-I’ve created an airport scavenger hunt that you can print off and take on your next trip!
+For anyone looking for something to keep the kids occupied while flying, this post is for you!
+I’ve created an airport scavenger hunt that you can print off and take on your next trip to pass the time while waiting for a flight.
 Read ahead for more info.

 Airport scavenger hunt